Touré (journalist)

 Touré (born Touré Neblett; March 20, 1971) is an American writer, music journalist, cultural critic, podcaster, and television personality.
 He was a co-host of the TV show The Cycle on MSNBC.
 He was also a contributor to MSNBC's The Dylan Ratigan Show, and the host of Fuse's Hiphop Shop and On the Record.
 He serves on the Rock and Roll Hall of Fame Nominating Committee.
-He taught a course on the history of hip hop at the Clive Davis Institute of Recorded Music, part of the Tisch School of the Arts in New York.
+He taught a course on the history of hip-hop at the Clive Davis Institute of Recorded Music, part of the Tisch School of the Arts in New York.

 Touré is the author of several books, including The Portable Promised Land (2003), Soul City (2005), Who's Afraid of Post-Blackness?
 What It Means To Be Black Now (2011) and I Would Die 4 U: Why Prince Became an Icon (2013).
-He is also a frequent contributor at The Daily Beast.
+He is also a frequent contributor at The Daily Beast and The Grio.

 Early life

 Touré was born Touré Neblett in Boston on March 20, 1971.
 His father, Roy E. Neblett, was an accountant and a member of the personal staff of Boston mayor Kevin White.
 Touré's parents met while Roy was studying at Suffolk University Law School, and his mother Patricia also worked at the Neblett accounting firm.
 Touré's paternal grandparents were immigrants to Harlem from Barbados and the British Virgin Islands.

 He attended Milton Academy, and then Emory University but dropped out after his junior year.
 In 1996, he attended Columbia University's MFA writing program for one year.
-His sister Meika also attended Milton Academy and Emory, where she completed her degree in three and a half years and competed in the NCAA Division I Women's Tennis Championship as a freshman, before attending Howard University College of Medicine.